leonardoas10/cometa-challenge/README.md

 3. Go to the root of the project and run => `docker-compose up -d`
 4. In root you gonna find the postman collection for test the endpoints
 5. Start reading code, interpreting functionalities and programming :smile:

+## How to test it? - Using Jest 🧪

+1. Go to node-app folder
+2. `npm install`
+3. `npm run jest`, it gonna execute the basic unit test